OAGi/Score/docs/user_guide/index.rst

 2. Choose "View/Edit BIE" from the drop-down list.

-3. Locate the BIE you want to see the business term assignments.
+3. Locate the desired top-level BIE.
 Use the *DEN*, *Business Context*, *Branch*, *State*, *Owner*, *Updater*, *Updated start date*, or *Updated end date* search filters to help locate the desired BIE.
    (see `How to use Search Filters <#how-to-use-search-filters>`__).
 Click on the BIE DEN to open its "Edit BIE" page.

-4. Expand the root node on the BCC (for BBIE) or ASCC (for ASBIE) tree in the left navigation panel.
+4. Expand the tree structure until reaching the desired BIE node in the left navigation panel.

-5. Select a desired child property node (an ASCCP node in bolded blue font or a BCCP node in regular green font).
-   The detail for that child node is displayed in the right panel.
-The *Used* checkbox must be checked.
+5. Select the desired BIE node, and the detail for that BIE node is displayed in the right panel.
+Only the *Used* node has business term assignments.

 6. Click "Show Business Terms" button in the right panel.